ajinkya0771/Document-QnA-multi-level-RAG/project-basic-rag/README.md

 Answer Returned → Pure retrieval (no LLM used)

-Purpose of This Project
+## Purpose of This Project
-This project is designed to help you:
+This project is designed to help to
 Understand and implement RAG systems

 Learn vector embeddings & similarity search